St Magnus Cathedral, Kirkwall

 Cuween Hill Chambered Cairn - 5.4 miles (Prehistoric Site)

-Nearest Accommodation to St Magnus Cathedral:
+Nearest Holiday Cottages to St Magnus Cathedral:

 Nearby accommodation is calculated 'as the crow flies' from St Magnus Cathedral.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.